Garuda Glide: History

 Amid a corporate bankruptcy on February 4, 2010, Six Flags announced the park would cease operations immediately due to the rejection of an amended lease by the Kentucky State Fair Board.
 Under the efforts of former Kentucky Kingdom operator Ed Hart and several investors, the Kentucky Kingdom Redevelopment Company was formed to redevelop the park and reopen it.
 The Koch Family, owners of Holiday World & Splashin' Safari in Santa Claus, Indiana, also expressed interest in redeveloping the park.
 On February 23, 2012, the Kentucky Fair Board approved a lease agreement which would see the park reopen as Bluegrass Boardwalk.
 The plans called for the removal of T2 along with the Twisted Twins, due to age and safety concerns.
 However, plans soon unraveled, and the Koch family eventually withdrew from the investment.

 On June 27, 2013, Ed Hart's investment group negotiated an agreement to spend $36 million to reopen the park under its former name Kentucky Kingdom in 2014.
 Plans involved a major refurbishment of T2 with a timeline to reopen the ride in 2015.
 Later, it was revealed that the coaster would be renamed T3.
 The refurbished ride reopened on July 3, 2015, featuring renovated trains and track to provide a more comfortable experience for riders.

 On June 2, 2018, T3 had a minor accident as the second train bumped into the first train, which was waiting to enter the station for unloading.
 Five people were injured, with one being taken to the hospital.
 The coaster was closed for an investigation of the incident.
 The ride reopened two days later.
-T3 closed permanently following the 2022 season, and the ride was dismantled in early 2024.
-It is currently stored at a park in India as of 2025.
+T3 closed permanently following the 2022 season, and the ride was dismantled in early 2024 and was sold to Wonderla Amusement Park Bangalore, where it is being reconstructed as of 2025.